- Tom Downey - Humanities Curriculum Leader

 We aim for our students will understand their place in British History and feel a sense of belonging and identity.
 We hope they leave their history lessons being able to enjoy lessons through active engagement and curiosity.
 Students should leave history as independent critical thinkers and they should understand the relevance of the past and that the past and present interact.

 We teach an enquiry based learning where each topic will have a question in which students will work towards.
 Enquiries cover a mixture of breadth (e.g. exploring a range of issues) and depth (e.g. focusing on answering the enquiry questions) as well as local history.
 A range of core concepts are developed throughout Year 7 that lead into KS4 such as cause and consequences, change and continuity.
-All of our topics have enquiry questions based on the new GCSE from 2016.

 Year 7 curriculum includes: